 2. John Lewis & Partners Spindle Wooden Bed Frame – £499

-It’s worth noting that it has sprung slats (unlike the Wilton wooden bed – see #1).
+It’s worth noting that the John Lewis Spindle bed has sprung slats (unlike the Wilton wooden bed – see #1).
 That means it will have a softer feel than the Wilton bedframe.
 Again, it doesn’t state the gap between the slats but it has a similar number of slats as the Wilton (15 for those taking notes) so there’s no real advantage there.

-The Spindle is available in single, small double, double and king size.
-There are also storage versions which have drawers underneath.
+The Spindle bedframe is available in single, small double, double and king size.
+There are also storage versions, which have drawers underneath.

 Pros: award winning retailer, hard wood construction, sprung slats and available in a range of sizes

-Cons: Much more expensive than most other wooden beds, not available in super king size
+Cons: More expensive than most other wooden beds, not available in super king size

 The best thing about this Woodstock wooden bed frame from Dreams is that it actually lets you choose whether you want sprung slats or solid slats.